Rogue is under Reconstruction!

 Sneak Attack: Predatory Exploit

-As an action, you can make a special melee sneak attack, a predatory exploit :
+When you make your sneak attack with melee weapon that deals slashing damage, you can instead make a special sneak attack, a predatory exploit :

 Predatory Exploit.
-You must make this attack with a weapon that deals slashing damage.
-The target must be dazed, fatigued, frightened, incapacitated, poisoned, or weakened.
-On a hit, you can add a number of d6 equal to your sneak attack value to the weapon’s damage and the target’s speed is reduced by 10 feet until the start of your next turn.
-If you hit the same target with this attack on consecutive turns, this reduction increases by 10 feet for each previous consecutive hit.
+In addition to the sneak attack damage the target’s speed is reduced by 10 feet until the start of your next turn.
+If you hit the same target with this attack on subsequent turns, this reduction increases by 10 feet for each previous consecutive hit.
 If this attack reduces the target’s speed to 0, it falls prone.